gu-app-club/blog/src/posts/publishing.md

 title: "How to Publish"
 ---

 Welcome to Bits, [GUMAD's](http://gumad.club/) tech blog.
-"Bits" is designed for bite sized articles that explain complicated tech topics.
-The idea is to be [axios](https://www.axios.com/) but instead of capitalism we've got the CAP theorem.
+"Bits" is designed for small articles that explain complicated tech topics.
+The idea is to be [axios](https://www.axios.com/) but instead of talking about capitalism we talk about [CAP theorem.](https://en.wikipedia.org/wiki/CAP_theorem)

 ## Articles must be less than 150 words.